elegant-scipy/elegant-scipy/markdown/ch3.markdown

     return g
 ```

+Whew!
 This works, but if you want to segment a 3D image, you'll have to write a
 different version:

 ```python